-Curriculum & Instruction Internship ED427 3
+Curriculum & Instruction Internship ED427

-Students complete 150 clock hours in a supervised setting, arranged in ED 330 (Pre-internship seminar) related to their career interest.
-Prerequisite: ED 330.
+In this course, students complete a minimum of 150 hours in a supervised setting, arranged in ED 330 (Pre-internship seminar) related to their career interest.
+Prerequisites: Senior standing and permission of Department Chair.
 Corequisite: ED 413.